-3-D Engineering Corp.
-ET20-0210 two years through increase its workforce and production over the next two years through the implementation of new lean manufacturing practices and a new ERP System.
-Training Plan: Training courses listed in the Menuthe following Types of Training: to better respond output, and decre receive Lean 6 Si employee engage the production flocustomers.
-Trainees will also certifications, to a Company, and encustomer demand productivity while All staff must recessystem to stream!
-Over the next two an additional four newly hired staff to obtain the skills Engineering can while reducing entimes.
-Newly hired certifications for a is required to mai tive Lean Manufacturing Practices to customer demands, increase tase lead times.
-Trainees will also gma, strategic planning and ement to further reduce errors on or and reduce response times to be cross-trained on all allow for upward mobility within the asure that all staff can respond to dis without delay.
-This will increase maintaining customer satisfaction.
-Eive training in the new ERP line internal company procedures.
-To years, 3-D Engineering will add staff to its workforce.
-Therefore, will receive the training necessary is that will ensure that 3-D keep up with its output demands for and maintaining reduced lead distaff will also be trained in herospace, medical, and military as intain current company contracts. arning CBT receptor MS Didactic ☑ Productive Lab Business Skills Computer Skills Continuous Improvement Manufacturing Skills PL - Manufacturing Skills PL - Computer Skills OHSA 10 OHSA 30 Certified Safety Training ⊠ OSHA 10/30 Productive Laboratory Justification: ls
+to better respond to customer demands, increase output, and decrease lead times.
+Trainees will also receive Lean 6 Sigma, strategic planning and employee engagement to further reduce errors on the production floor and reduce response times to customers.
+Trainees will also be cross-trained on all certifications, to allow for upward mobility within the Company, and ensure that all staff can respond to customer demands without delay.
+This will increase productivity while maintaining customer satisfaction.
+All staff must receive training in the new ERP Nood for Training Tasia se will as solve Leen Menufecturin a Das stics - Over the next two years, 3-D Engineering will add an additional four staff to its workforce.
+Therefore, newly hired staff will receive the training necessary to obtain the skills that will ensure that 3-D Engineering can keep up with its output demands while reducing errors and maintaining reduced lead times.
+Newly hired staff will also be trained in Need for Training: output, and decrease lead times.
+Trainees will also receive Lean 6 Sigma, strategic planning and employee engagement to further reduce errors on the production floor and reduce response times to customers.
+Trainees will also be cross-trained on all certifications, to allow for upward mobility within the Company, and ensure that all staff can respond to customer demands without delay.
+This will increase productivity while maintaining customer satisfaction.
+All staff must receive training in the new ERP system to streamline internal company procedures.
+Over the next two years, 3-D Engineering will add an additional four staff to its workforce.
+Therefore, newly hired staff will receive the training necessary to obtain the skills that will ensure that 3-D Engineering can keep up with its output demands while reducing errors and maintaining reduced lead times.
+Newly hired staff will also be trained in certifications for aerospace, medical, and military as

+Training courses listed in the Menu Curriculum will be provided via the following training method(s) under the following Types of Training:

+Class/lab  E-Learning 🗌 CBT Productive Lab □ MS Preceptor ☐ MS Didactic

+Business Skills Computer Skills Continuous Improvement Manufacturing Skills PL - Manufacturing Skills PL - Computer Skills OHSA 10 OHSA 30

+Certified Safety Training ⊠ OSHA 10/30

+Productive Laboratory Justification:

+☑ New Equipment

+New Production Procedures

+Certification Standards

+24 PL Hours per-trainee
-Occupations Receiving PL Training: Support Staff, Inspection Staff, Machinists, Programming Staff, Engineering Staff The PL instructor must be dedicated to t raining, at a ratio of 1:1.
-Job Creation Justification □ Expanding existing business capacity by adding

-Job Creation Justification ⊠ Expanding existing business capacity by adding newly-hired employees to an existing function; or, ⊠ Expanding existing business capacity by adding a new production shift.
+Occupations Receiving PL Training: Support Staff, Inspection Staff, Machinists, Programming Staff, Engineering Staff The PL instructor must be dedicated to training, at a ratio of 1:1.
+Job Creation Justification Expanding existing business capacity by adding newly-hired employees to an existing function; or, production shift.